sashakucharczyk/GithubMCP/CSV_Taxonomy_Analysis/sample_instructions.md

 ## Purpose ##

 ## Known Issues ##
 Sampling too large of a subset for the taxonomy causes Codex to crash.
 Unsure about other CLIs.
+Works well when breaking into 2 steps (taxonomy creation and then classification using a subsample of less than 200 for class creation).

+Reasoning output (explaination) looks to be generic.
+No use of secondary categories - may need to force.

 ## Instructions ##
 Use the instructions in `CSV_Taxonomy_Analysis/tools/taxonomy_driver.py`